Ryesgade, Aarhus: History

 Ryesgade lies on the southern slope of a tunnel valley that runs through the central part of the city.
 The first years this meant the street was steep and difficult for horse draw carriages to navigate.
-In the 1920s it was decided to level the area in front of the central railway station which was to be raised the equivalent of one floor from its previous height.
+In the 1920s, it was decided to level the area in front of the central railway station which was to be raised the equivalent of one floor from its previous height.
 During the lengthy construction period access to Ryesgade was restricted by a large height differential and traffic started moving along the newly developed Park Allé instead.
-In 1929 construction was completed and buildings along the upper third of Ryesgade had been demolished and rebuilt in order to make the street level with Banegårdspladsen.
+In 1929, construction was completed and buildings along the upper third of Ryesgade had been demolished and rebuilt in order to make the street level with Banegårdspladsen.
 In the following decades Aarhus kept expanding, especially to the south, and Ryesgade developed into a central and busy commercial street.

-In the 1970s pedestrianized streets began appearing across Europe and in Copenhagen it was decided to turn Strøget into a pedestrian zone.
+In the 1970s, pedestrianized streets began appearing across Europe and in Copenhagen it was decided to turn Strøget into a pedestrian zone.
 In Aarhus it was decided to turn Søndergade into a pedestrian street but in Ryesgade store owners objected, fearing loss of revenue with the absence of cars.
-On 7 November 1971 the last trams drove through the street and over the following years Søndergade was renovated and had new paving stones put in.
+On 7 November 1971, the last trams drove through the street and over the following years Søndergade was renovated and had new paving stones put in.
 Turning Søndergade into a pedestrian street proved a success, attracting more shoppers and visitors.
-In response, on 1 Maj 1974 Ryesgade was turned into a "half-pedestrian street", allowing only for one way traffic.
+On 1 May 1974, Ryesgade was turned into a "half-pedestrian street", allowing only for one way traffic.
 This setup lasted for almost 30 years until the late 1990s.

 At the turn of the millennium, the local shopkeepers association of Ryesgadeforeningen, contacted the city council and requested Ryesgade also be turned into a pedestrian street.
 The paving was at the time worn out and it was decided to renovate the entire length of Strøget from the Central Station to the cathedral.
-In 2001-02 Søndergade and Skt.
+From 2001 to 2002, Søndergade and Skt.
 Clemens Square were renovated and Ryesgade was closed off to car traffic, thus creating a 750 meters long pedestrian street known as Strøget.
 Today, Strøget has about 47,000 visitors on a daily basis and some 14 million visitors annually, placing it among the busiest commercial streets in Denmark.
-In 2016, the square of Sankt Knuds Torv was refurnished and the food court of Aarhus Central Food Market opened.